galaxy-genome-annotation/python-apollo/docs/commands/organisms.rst

 Get the sequences for an organism

+**Output**::

+Get the sequences for an organism

 Output:

- The set of sequences associated with an organism

-**Output**::

 The set of sequences associated with an organism

 **Options**::